 I used a different font for each word or phrase then simply moved them around and adjusted their size until they all fit the way I wanted them to.
 The project almost ended here because I simply LOVED IT!
 However, I had my heart set on a colorful piece of art that would brighten up the otherwise gray and white space, so after saving this version, just in case, I went ahead and started experimenting with color and I got this:

-I’ll admit it took me awhile to get the colors right then to figure our how to lay out all the colors appropriately, but in the end I am absolutely thrilled with how it looks!
+I’ll admit it took me a while to get the colors right and then to figure out how to lay out all the colors appropriately, but in the end, I am absolutely thrilled with how it looks!
 Make sure to leave a border around the edge of the page or else some of your words may get cut off in printing.
 If you forget (like I did) you can re-upload your image into PicMonkey and add the simple edge border.
 Change both colors to white and up the thickness to where you want.
 This did the trick for me.

 Cody used three different types of molding to make this frame: 1×4, baseboard, and crown molding.
 He literally just went to the molding section of Home Depot and layered the molding until he got the look he was going for.

-Here’s quick run down of how he layered them.
-First he cut the baseboard to size and 45ed the angles.
+Here’s a quick rundown of how he layered them.
+First, he cut the baseboard to size and 45ed the angles.

 Next, he added the 1×4 to the edges of the baseboard also 45ing the angles.

 Finally, he added the crown molding to the area between the 1×4 and the baseboard.
 Once again the angles are 45ed and you can see how they all line up.

 Here’s a close-up after all the seams had been caulked.